-This Throwback Thursday begins a series of journal entries and portraits remembering those who served our country, but especially highlighting the women who answered the call to duty.
-As I research for my blog posts, I am learning that they were collectively called many names such is the “Petticoat Army” in today’s post, or the “Attagirls” in an upcoming post.
+This Thursday before Remembrance Day, we are grateful for those who served (and continue to serve) our country, but especially the women who answered the call to duty.
+As I research for my blog posts, I am learning that they were collectively called many names such is the “Petticoat Army” in today’s post, or the “Attagirls” in tomorrow’s post.
 Often, they were paid far less than men who served in the same postings.
+(First published in 2018).

 Lest we forget…